Divisiones Regionales de Fútbol in Andalusia: División de Honor

 The División de Honor stands at the sixth level of Spanish football.
 All of the clubs are based in the autonomous community of Andalusia.

 The League

 Created in 2016, the league consists of two groups organised on a provincial basis (one for Western/Lower Andalusia and the other for Eastern/Upper Andalusia), each consisting of 18 teams.
-At the end of the season, the champions of each group are promoted to the corresponding groups in the Tercera División RFEF (Group 9 and Group 10) and the runners-up playoff for possible promotion.
+At the end of the season, the champions and runners-up of each group are promoted to the corresponding groups in the Tercera División RFEF (Group 9 and Group 10) and the third-placed teams playoff for possible promotion.
 If there any vacancies further in Tercera RFEF, a playoff must take place between teams qualified 3rd to fill possible vacancies.
 The bottom three teams in each group are relegated to the Primera Andaluza.